 Map packages (.mpkx) make it easy to share complete maps.
 A map package is a file that contains a map (.mapx) and the data referenced by its layers.
-Map packages can be used for easy sharing of maps between colleagues in a work group, across departments in an organization, or with other ArcGIS users through ArcGIS Online or Portal for ArcGIS.
+Map packages can be used for easy sharing of maps between colleagues in a work group, across departments in an organization, or with other ArcGIS users through ArcGIS Online or ArcGIS Enterprise.
 Map packages have other uses too, such as the ability to create an archive of a particular map that contains a snapshot of the current state of the data used in the map.

 If you have enterprise geodatabase data or UNC path data in your map, you may want to consider checking the Include Enterprise and UNC Path Data option.
 If your map contains UNC path data, it will be copied to a file geodatabase.
 If this option is not checked, map layers will continue to reference enterprise geodatabase data and UNC path data.